Zship135/SQL-Data-Warehouse/README.md

 ## Warehouse Architecture
 ### Overview

 Undertaking this project would require planning and collaboration with stakeholders and experts in the company.
-Using these expertise and needs of the company we must outline our extract, transform, and load (ETL) process.
+Using the expertise and needs of the company we must outline our extract, transform, and load (ETL) process.
 <br>
 <br>
 <br>
 ***extraction***

 For the extraction we are using a pull extraction where the warehouse reads the data directly from the CSV files.
-All of the data will be extracted from each file all at once meaning we will full extract.
+All of the data will be extracted from each file all at once meaning we will fully extract.
 Lastly, our extraction technique will be file parsing, as we are working with CSV files.
 <br>
 <br>
 <br>
 ***transformation***

-All sorts of transformation is required in any architecture.
+All sorts of transformations are required in any architecture.
 In general, techniques of data enrichment, integration, normalization/ standardization, and aggregation will be needed.
 Removal of duplicate keys and outliers is also necessary.
 Data must also be consistent and follow common business rules and calculations.
 <br>
 <br>
 <br>